 Unlike other schools in different districts, this program’s initiative focuses on teaching the students English, much more in depth than just a small class in a school of ESL.
 Many districts group ESL students together for their entire school experience, which in turn further segregates them, and hinders their potential.
 Chelsea embraces their community’s strengths and helps students retain their culture and traditions while assimilating with the traditions of this country.

 As illness pierced through households, jobs were loss, and deaths were accumulating; students were left to figure out what school was going to look like under those circumstances.

 “Lots of students became primary care-givers to younger siblings and others were the primary financial support,” said Giulia Basile, an English Teacher at Chelsea High School.

 Due to the economic status of the families in Chelsea, the city had to supply 3,500 laptops for students to continue their education.
 Along with the laptops, WIFI hotspots were provided for those students who did not have internet access at home.
 Teachers were confused as to how much material to build for their students.

-“Were we to gather 1 week?
-2 weeks of material?
+“Were we to gather one week?
+Two weeks of material?
 How long?” said Basile.

 The chaos of the pandemic blurred the vision of all parties involved but teachers wanted to save the mission of their jobs with their students, at whatever cost.
 Teachers were working different schedules in order to match those of students.
 Students were then off-schedule, waking up later in the morning, being more active in the online platform in the evening; some not active at all.